ForModLabUHel/forClimate/README_callprebas.md

 ## Compilation
 *Rprebasso*, *reshape2*, *data.table*, *prodlim* and *sf* packages must be installed in R.
+The working directory must be *forClimate* in order `callprebas` to find the climate data files.

 ### Linux
 To compile and run `callprebas` in forClimate directory.
 The *R_HOME* points to R installation directory: